petere/overhead/README.md

 all conforming tools will handle this, unlike custom syntax that other tools have made up.)

-I recommend using a level-1 header for the title page and any pages where you want to emphasis a single phrase, and level-2 headers for normal slides with content, but this is not a requirement.
+I recommend using a level-1 header for the title page and any pages where you want to emphasize a single phrase, and level-2 headers for normal slides with content, but this is not a requirement.

 Add the following to the top of your file (adjusting paths as appropriate):